paulwib/imgdips.js/README.md

    load, so this isn't really an advantage.
 By using image objects the response (should) be cached, so only one HTTP request is needed.

-2. Multiple file suffixes can be mapped to minimum device pixel ratios.
-Not only does this make testing on low DPI devices a bit easier it also future-proofs against the time when we need to support @2x, @4x and @8x images :)
+2. Multiple ratio names can be mapped to different minimum device pixel ratios.
+Not only does this make testing on low DPI devices a bit easier it also future-proofs against the time when we need to support @2x, @4x and
+   @8x images :)

 3. It doesn't mention any Apple marketing terms like "retina screens".
 Damn.